 Before you even begin networking, you need to plan out your story in advance.

-While the same template we’ve used before still applies, there are a few differences:
+While the same template as usual for the “Walk me through your resume” question still applies, there are a few differences:

 - Establish Your Interest Early On: Even if it’s just a casual mention, you want to state this just after you give your “Beginning” point and before you move onto your “Spark” – otherwise, it’s too easy for them to assume that you’re doing this solely for the money.